bp2008/BetterClearTypeTuner/README.md

 ![Main Application Screenshot](https://i.imgur.com/R9qlQbv.png)

+## Usage

+Download from the [Releases Section](https://github.com/bp2008/BetterClearTypeTuner/releases), extract, and run.

 ## Caveats

 The ClearType tuner built-in to Windows appears to offer more customizability, but it does not actually work as of Windows 10 1903!